-Jesus becomes human as the incarnation of the creator God of Israel, to share His love and the gift of eternal life with the world.
+Jesus is the incarnation of the creator God of Israel, sharing his love and the gift of eternal life with the world.

-Throughout the Gospel of John, we see that Jesus is God and the reality toward which all of Israel's history points.
+Throughout the Gospel of John, we see that Jesus is the son of God and the Messiah toward which all of Israel's history points.

 Read Scripture Part I